RDR: the Recap, Deliberate, and Respond Method for Enhanced Language Understanding: Introduction

-To evaluate the effectiveness of the RDR paradigm, tests were conducted on multiple GLUE benchmark tasks relating to sentence similarity, textual entailment, and natural language inference \cite{wang2018glue,sharma2019natural,demszky2018transforming,dolan-brockett-2005-automatically,poliak2020survey}.
-The results demonstrated superior performance compared to competitive baselines, with improvements of up to 2\% on standard evaluation metrics.
-These findings highlight the capability of the RDR approach to enhance NLU performance.
-Furthermore, we discuss, using some example inferences, the capacity of models trained using the RDR methodology for semantic understanding that is robust to statistical artifacts.
-We find that the introduction of the Recap and Deliberation objectives leads to better comprehension of the underlying semantic patterns in the combined data and external knowledge for the example inferences.
-Figure \ref{fig:overview} shows a comparison of a traditional training pipeline for the previously mentioned GLUE tasks vs. the RDR method.
+To evaluate the effectiveness of the RDR paradigm, we test our method on multiple GLUE benchmark tasks that involve sentence similarity, textual entailment, and natural language inference \cite{wang2018glue,sharma2019natural,demszky2018transforming,dolan-brockett-2005-automatically,poliak2020survey}.
+The results demonstrate superior performance compared to competitive baselines, with improvements of up to 2\% on standard evaluation metrics.
+These findings highlight the capability of the RDR approach to enhance NLU performance of neural models.
+Furthermore, with inference examples from the RDR models, we discuss the model's robustness for semantic understanding against statistical artifacts.
+We find that the introduction of the Recap and Deliberate objectives leads to better comprehension of the underlying semantic patterns in both data and external knowledge.